 Those words were like a balm that had been poured over my soul.
 I loosened my grip.

-We just sent our second-born off to college.
-We’re doing all those first-year college parent things again and I won’t lie, again I have expectations of a graduation in four years.
-Our oldest worked all summer and earned enough money to buy a plane ticket to Europe, pay for three months of travel and cover his truck payment while he’s gone.
+We just sent our secondborn off to college.
+We’re doing all those first-year college parent things again, and I won’t lie, again, I have expectations of graduation in four years.
+Our oldest worked all summer and earned enough money to buy a plane ticket to Europe, pay for three months of travel, and cover his truck payment while he was gone.
 He’ll be hiking the El Camino de Santiago this fall, choosing a route over 800 miles long.
 Yes…I did say 800 MILES!